neicnordic/sensitive-data-archive/docs/decisions/0009-use-log-slog-for-go-logging.md

 * Good, because it is part of the standard library since Go 1.21 and the repository is on Go 1.25.
 * Good, because handlers are pluggable, so the text and JSON output both come from the standard library.
-* Bad, because it has fewer log levels than logrus and no `Fatal` helper.
+* Bad, because it has fewer log levels than logrus.
+  The missing `Fatal` is not a loss, since hard errors propagate to `main` instead of exiting in place.

 ### Keep logrus